ESIPFed/science-on-schema.org/tutorials/esip-summer-mtg-2022/05_identifier.md

 #### Identifiers as Text - Good

 <pre>
 {
   "@context": "https://schema.org/",
   <strong>"identifier": "doi:10.26008/1912/bco-dmo.775849.1"</strong>
 }
 </pre>

+> **NOTE:** specifying "doi:" before the DOI value lets harvesters know that `10.26008/1912/bco-dmo.775849.1` is a DOI and not some other identifier type

 #### Identifiers as URL - Better